- Extradition from the UK

 - to carry out of a sentence that has already been imposed.

-- The Extradition Act 2003 (as amended) provides the domestic legal basis for extradition to and from EU Member States (including Gibraltar) under the European Arrest Warrant (‘EAW’).
+- The Extradition Act 2003 provides the domestic legal basis for extradition to and from EU Member States (including Gibraltar) under the European Arrest Warrant (‘EAW’), and to and from Norway and Iceland on the basis of warrants under the Norway/Iceland Surrender Agreement (‘SAW’).
 It also provides the domestic legal basis for all extradition requests received by the UK from other countries.
 Extradition requests made by the UK to non-EU countries are not covered by statute except for limited provisions.

-- With regards to extradition from the UK, the CPS conducts extradition proceedings on behalf of foreign authorities (EAWs) and states (non-EAW countries) for requested persons arrested in England & Wales.
+- With regards to extradition from the UK, the CPS conducts extradition proceedings on behalf of foreign authorities (EAWs/SAWs) and states (non-EAW countries) for requested persons arrested in England & Wales.

 - For extradition to the UK from EU Member States, EAWs are issued by an appropriate judge on application by or on behalf of any CPS prosecutor.
 These EAWs are placed on the Schengen Information System (‘SIS II’) by the National Crime Agency (‘NCA’) and are circulated as (Article 26) alerts across the EU.